TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/genetic_algorithm/README.md

 ga.number_of_elites = number_of_elites
 ```

 **population_size** specifies the size of the population for each generation.
-The default value of the population size is 100.
+The default value of the population size is 100. **The population size should be an even number**.

 **number_of_generations** specifies the number of generations for which the genetic algorithm would run.
 By default the algorithm runs for 10 generations.